On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Notation and a reminder on weight structures

 \item There exist choices of $t(M)$, $t(M')$, and (a compatible choice of) $t(g)$ such that the cone of $t(g)$ is a choice of a weight complex of $\co (g)$.

 \item Let $\cu'$ be a triangulated category endowed with a weight structure $w'$; let $F:\cu\to \cu'$ be a weight-exact functor.
-Then for any choice of $t(M)$ (resp. of $t(g)$) the complex $F(M^i)$ (resp. of $F_*(t(g))$) yields a weight complex of $F(M)$ (resp. a choice of $t(F(g))$) with respect to $w'$.
+Then for any choice of $t(M)$ (resp. of $t(g)$) the complex $F(M^i)$ (resp. of $F_*(t(g))$) is a weight complex of $F(M)$ (resp. a choice of $t(F(g))$) with respect to $w'$. \end{enumerate}